 But before you create your game design document, you first must be able to understand the previously mentioned aspects of what to include in a game design document.
 By doing this, you establish a framework you can look back at.
 So, in essence, the game design document acts as a North Star for your team.

-While a game design document is able to be easily defined, what to include in one requires more elaboration.
+While a game design document is easily defined, it requires elaboration on what to include.
 As previously mentioned, what a design document should include, ranging from the story, mechanics, art style, and gameplay goal.

 To understand how a game design document could look, we can apply these concepts to an already existing game.
 For example, a game design document for a new video game might look something like this.
 The core story follows Character X, who must save Character Y from the Villain.
-Some story details may change game from game, but the game design document will only need the basic plot points of the story.
+Some story details may change game to game, but the game design document will only need the basic plot points of the story.
 The setting of this game starts in a fictional kingdom.
-From there, the game sets out to create a new kind of world for Character X to explore, as well as new characters for him to meet.
+From there, the game sets out to create a new kind of world for Character X to explore.
 These new settings would be in the story section of your game design documents.
 Aspects such as dialogue and character acting would be left to later parts of the game development.

 Game Design Documentation and Technical Writers

 The gaming industry is a rapidly growing one.
 Whether you are a startup developing your first game, a freelance developer hired for a job, or a large and established Triple-A studio in need of organization, you can depend on a technical writer to assist you in any documentation needs.
 EDC’s technical writers can provide such excellent service.
-With poor documentation, your team may misunderstand your intentions and as a result, your vision may be compromised.
+Your team may misunderstand intentions and visions as a result of poor documentation.
 Any delays can potentially snowball into a larger issue for your development team.
 That is why, with a trained technical writer you can expect a smooth and streamlined development process, with fewer risks for any major issues.